Want to go long? Here's how to build your cycling endurance effectively

 Allen suggests riders ‘leapfrog’ their way to success with these rides.

 “First, get used to riding three hours, then when that’s easy, add in intervals – like two sets of 20 minutes at tempo.
-Once you can do that, maybe ride four hours and test yourself with one thirty minute block at tempo, then one 45 minute block at tempo.
+Once you can do that, maybe ride four hours and test yourself with one 30 minute block at tempo, then one 45 minute block at tempo.
 If that’s too hard, go back to just doing four hours of endurance, and come back to the intervals when your fitness improves.

 “I call that leapfrogging, back and forth.
 First, ride the time, then time plus a little bit of intensity, then if you’re still good, keep progressing.”

-The cherry on the top is his colloquially named ‘kitchen sink’ workout, listed at the back of the book Training and Racing with a Power Meter.
+The cherry on the top is his colloquially named ‘kitchen sink’ workout, listed at the back of the book Training and Racing with a Power Meter (opens in new tab).
 This four to five hour ride contains a host of intervals at varying intensities, before completing the last hour at tempo.

 “You’ve pre-fatigued yourself in the first three to four hours, so in the last fourth or fifth hour, you’re really digging deep, that’s a great workout because then you’re trying to give yourself the cardiovascular and muscular stress that will help you get over the mountain in that final hour [of an event],” he says.